 Who Is At Fault During An Auto Accident In Winter Conditions?

-Posted On behalf of Pfeifer Morgan & Stesiak on Jan 15, 2014 in Advice
+Posted On behalf of Pfeifer Morgan & Stesiak on Jan 15, 2014 in Personal Liability

 It’s the new year and in Michiana we’re used to Lake Effect snow.
 Just because we’re used to snow, however, it doesn’t mean that it’s any less dangerous to drive in - or that its not your fault if you get in an accident.